MCFERRON

 I have known Mark McFerron for years.
 He is a close family friend.
 One can live a lifetime while looking at Mark’s paintings.
 His colors are vivid and one can see his passion, while at the same time the peace that he has with his subject matter.

-Duane Allen, The Oak Ridge Boys
+Duane Allen, The Oak Ridge Boys, Nashville, TN

 McFerron’s style is born of his life in Kentucky.
 Raised in the company of farmers, coal miners and stone masons, McFerron honed his craft to reflect the individualism that permeates the Kentucky back country.
 Simple, honest and straightforward, his paintings tell a story that people do not soon forget.
 His adroitness, in creating images of art that prompt memories and thoughts that can be both haunting and auspicious at the same time is a rare quality.”